nuadi/googlecrestscript/README.md

 * **getMarketPrice**: This function will access the EVE CREST market endpoint to access the real-time market data for a given item in a region at a given station.
 * **getMarketHistory**: This function returns a specific column value from the historical data (as seen in-game) for an item from a given region.
 * **getMarketPriceList**: This function is volitile.
 Read [Known Issues](#known-issues) for more details.
 This function will accept a list of item IDs and then call getMarketPrice repeatedly to get prices for all items in the list.
 This is a convenience function only since CCP does not provide a multi-item endpoint for market prices at this time.
+* **getOrders**: This function will return all market order data (Date Issued, Volume, Price, Location) for a given item in a given region.
+Note: It only supports sell orders at this time.

 # Setup and Configuration

 1. Create a Google Spreadsheet, if you don't have one already, and go to Tools > Script Editor.
-2. Copy the contents of MarketScript.gs into the editor window.
+2. Copy the contents of MarketScript.gs into the editor window and save the script.
+You may need to name the project to save it, so use any name.
 3. At the top of the Script Editor window, select the initializeGetMarketPrice function from the drop-down list (where it says Select Function), and then hit the Run button (Play button) to the left.
-4. Authorize the script to make contact with external services and manage data associated with the application.
-These are required for the UrlFetchApp.
+4. Authorize the script to make contact with external services.
+This are required for the UrlFetchApp.
 5. It will say "Running initializeGetMarketPrice" at the top.
 Once this has disappeared, go to View > Logs.
 In it, you should see something like

   [15-02-05 09:31:33:751 EST] 1.73835E8